moni11811/viture_virtual_display/README.md

 # V4L2 OpenGL Real-time Viewer

-**Attention** this is still in development and not fully functional yet and only compiles on X86 systems not on the OrangePi yet because of the viture library which does not work on ARM.
+**Attention** this is still in development and not fully functional yet

 v4l2_gl captures video from a HDMI-in on an OrangePI Plus using the hdmirx V4L2 device, converts frames to RGB, and displays them in real-time on a textured quad in an OpenGL window.
 It supports Viture headset IMU integration, test patterns, and plane geometry.